larajax/docs/guide/defining-components.md

 ## Global Components

 In some cases, you need a component and its interface to be globally available.
-Such as a notifcation bell with a handler called `onShowNotifications`.
+Such as a notification bell with a handler called `onShowNotifications`.

 The best way to achieve this is to define a generic `GlobalComponent` class, and within this class, define sub components that should be registered globally throughout the application.